Editor’s Note: This post was updated on August 1, 2020, for accuracy and comprehensiveness. It was originally published on December 8, 2016

 The Bottom Line

 There’s a lot to know about body fat.
-The interplay between nutrition, dietary strategies, exercise regimens...it’s enough to make anyone’s head spin.
+The interplay between caloric imbalance, nutrition, metabolism, exercise regimens…it’s enough to make anyone’s head spin.
 Plus, once you factor in the role of genetics and environment on obesity, losing body fat can seem like an overwhelming challenge that you’re powerless to achieve on your own.

 That shouldn’t be the message you take away here.
 Knowledge is power, but it shouldn’t over-complicate the challenge at hand.
-The reality is, for the vast majority of people, fat loss is something you can have a significant degree of control over by finding a diet and exercise regimen that helps you control their levels and fits naturally into your current lifestyle.
+The reality is, for the vast majority of people, fat loss and maintaining a healthy body fat percentage. is something you can have a significant degree of control over.
+Find a diet and exercise regimen that helps you control their levels and fits your current lifestyle.

-It’s true, the battle against body fat goes beyond the fat that you can see, and it goes beyond what a scale can measure.
+It’s true, the battle against body fat goes beyond the fat that you can see, what a scale can measure, or something like BMI can tell you.
 Surface level skin fat only tells half the story of risks associated with excess body fat.
 If you rely on appearances only, you may be putting yourself unknowingly at risk.
 Visceral fat can be lurking inside of you, wreaking havoc on your body.

 Ultimately, taking a body composition test that will accurately measure body fat percentage and visceral fat is a good start.
 It will make you more confident that you’re heading towards the right direction, and not just blindly following programs that promise you’ll lose x amount of body fat in x days.